Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 Wool

-Rabbits molt twice a year: in autumn they are overgrown with winter fur, in spring with summer fur.
-Sometimes the hair falls out so much that in places there are bald patches.
-Bald places, as a rule, still do not exist.
-At this time, rabbits can be combed out.
-Rabbits living in apartments with central heating may shed more frequently.
+Rabbits shed twice a year: in the fall they grow winter fur, and in the spring they grow summer fur.
+Sometimes the hair falls out so much that there are bald patches in places.
+As a rule, there are no bald places.
+At this time, rabbits can be combed.
+Rabbits living in apartments with central heating may shed more often.

 Collar

-A collar is a deposit of fat directly at the base of the head.
+The collar is a deposit of fat directly at the base of the head.
 Collars come in different sizes and also in different places at the base of the head.
-In wild rabbits, the collar was a kind of reserve store of fat.
-The breastplate of an unsterilized female is a sexual feature.
-Males have especially large collars.
+In wild rabbits, the collar was a kind of reserve reserve of fat.
+The dewlap in an unsterilized female is a sexual feature.
+Males have particularly large collars.
 Some breeders breed rabbits with specially large collars to make the rabbits look cuter.
-At the same time, the large collar of a decorative rabbit is a direct evidence of obesity (the rabbit's head rests on a double chin).
-If the animal loses weight, a hanging cloth is left in place of the collar.
+Moreover, a large collar on a decorative rabbit is a direct evidence of obesity (the rabbit’s head rests on a double chin).
+If the animal loses weight, hanging fabric remains in place of the collar.

-The odorous gland (anal gland) is located at the anus.
-The excreted secret also covers the feces with which the rabbit marks the territory.
+The scent gland (anal gland) is located near the anus.
+The secreted secretion also covers the feces, which the rabbit uses to mark its territory.

 Gland on the chin

-Two glands 1.5 cm in size, yellow-white in color, are located in the inguinal region.
+Two 1.5 cm yellow-white glands are located in the groin area.

 Heart